 The One Thing Svix Does Better

-Svix has a larger SDK ecosystem and a more mature open-source story.
+Svix has a larger SDK ecosystem.
 If you need an SDK for a niche language (Ruby, Java, Elixir), Svix probably has it.

 Where GetHook Wins